What makes Quality Learning different...?

 - How do we create cultures of high expectations?

-- How do we achieve clarity about what teachers are to teach and students are to learn?
+- How do we achieve clarity and shared understanding about what teachers are to teach and students are to learn?

 - How do we establish strong professional learning communities?